sage-code/maj/adjectives.md

 * la roze sonu rujo = the roses are red
 * la fore soun belo = the flowers are beautiful

-Sometimes the verb "sonu" is missing and the order N A represent a single object with one of its properties:
+Sometimes the verb "sonu" is missing and the order NA represent a single object with one of its properties:

 * la rose rujo sonu belo = the red roses are beautiful
 * la djie solo sonu la meho = the sunny days are the best

+The English language is usually using order AN (adjective first then the noun).
+This is also supported by Maj but in this case the meaning of the word can be sometimes changed.
+The two words become one and the meaning of the new word can be something new.

 ## Composite words

-Sometimes a long word is formed using an adjective and a noun together using pattern: adjective-noun
+Long words are formed using an adjective in front of noun using pattern: adjective-noun

 djia = day

 * la dopo-djia = tomorrow
 * la novo-djia = today
 * la paso-djia = yesterday